LSDOlab/modopt/docs/src/modeling/csdl.md

 We know the solution of this problem is $x_1=1$, and $x_2=0$.
 However, we start from an initial guess of $x_1=0$, and $x_2=0.0$ for the purposes of this tutorial.

-The problem model is written in csdl as follows:
+The problem model is written in CSDL as follows:

 ```py
 from csdl import Model